iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.6.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Absolutely wonderful, ten times faster than an actual drs visit.
+The doctor I spoke with was absolutely fantastic.
+I would recommend this service to anyone<br> :date: __2021-02-22 17:19:50__

+> I have used the service twice I have had great results each time<br> :date: __2021-02-22 15:52:41__

+> Very Helpful and informative.
+Would definitely recommend.<br> :date: __2021-02-17 19:18:48__

 > Love this option<br> :date: __2021-02-03 09:13:37__

 > Fast and easy!!!
 I've seen 2 doctors so far the last one being Cynthia which was a VERY nice doctor.
 She knows exactly what she's talking about an listens to you...
 I recommend Amwell..
 If u can't get out or not feeling too good and don't have any transportation this is who you go to!<br> :date: __2021-02-02 17:46:33__